Configuring a Shibboleth 2.x Identity Provider for the UK Federation

 Testing

-You can test your configuration by going to this UK federation test SP:
+You can test your configuration by going to the UK federation test SP:

 Please note: You should not attempt to gain access to any live service until you have verified, by the use of the test pages noted above, that your identity provider is properly configured and handling attributes correctly.